Rigidity of J-rotational rational maps and critical quasicircle maps

 \section{Combinatorial rigidity of Herman quasicircles}

 In this section, we discuss a number of applications of Theorem \ref{thm:NILF-main} to the space $\HQspace_{d_0,d_\infty,\theta}$ introduced in Definition \ref{main-definition}.
-Rational maps in $\HQspace_{d_0,d_\infty,\theta}$ contain a single Herman quasicircle of the simplest configuration, and they will serve as model maps for critical quasicircle maps in Section \S\ref{sec:c1plusalpharigidity}.
+Rational maps in $\HQspace_{d_0,d_\infty,\theta}$ contain a single Herman quasicircle of the simplest configuration, and the unicritical ones will serve as model maps for critical quasicircle maps in Section \S\ref{sec:c1plusalpharigidity}.